ykal/ros-assignment/README.md

     - ./scripts/check_prime_server.py
 ```

-N.B -   I didn't finish the other 2 questions.
+N.B -   I didn't finish the other 1 question.
 I will submit it ASA possible.